WCAU: Philadelphia Flyers

 WCAU has free-to-air rights to the Philadelphia Flyers hockey games beginning with the 2017–18 season with NBC Sports Philadelphia.
-Flyers games were also broadcast nationally on the station through its broadcast package of the National Hockey League until the contract's expiration at the end of the 2020–21 season, including the team’s appearance in the 2010 Stanley Cup Finals.
+Flyers games were also broadcast nationally on the station through its broadcast package of the National Hockey League until the contract's expiration at the end of the 2020–21 season, including the team's appearance in the 2010 Stanley Cup Finals.

 Philadelphia 76ers

-Beginning in the 2017–18 season, WCAU began displaying its in-court advertisements during all of the Philadelphia 76ers NBA franchise home games held at the Wells Fargo Center; the home games of the 76ers are currently broadcast on its sister regional sports network NBC Sports Philadelphia.
-Prior to the launch of the station's in-court advertisement campaign, the station carried these 76ers games as part of the network's broadcasting package of the NBA from 1995 until 2002 (including the team's appearance in the 2001 NBA Finals).
-Since then, 76ers games was moved to ABC (WPVI locally) and ESPN.
+Beginning in the 2017–18 season, WCAU began displaying its in-court advertisements during all of the Philadelphia 76ers NBA franchise home games held at the Wells Fargo Center (now Xfinity Mobile Arena); the home games of the 76ers are currently broadcast on its sister regional sports network NBC Sports Philadelphia.
+Prior to the launch of the station's in-court advertisement campaign, the station carried these 76ers games as part of the network's broadcasting package of the NBA from 1995 until 2002 and since 2025 (including the team's appearance in the 2001 NBA Finals).
 During its run as a CBS station, all 76ers games that were broadcast as part of that network's NBA broadcast contract from 1973 to 1990 aired on channel 10, including the team's victory in the 1983 NBA Finals.